7 Cluster Analysis

 ks <- 2:10

-Plot the average silhouette width for different number of clusters and look for the maximum in the plot.
+Another popular method (often preferred for clustering methods starting with a distance matrix) is to plot the average silhouette width for different numbers of clusters and look for the maximum in the plot.

 ASW <- sapply(ks, FUN=function(k) {